-2, 4-Dinitrotolene (ppb); 2, 6-Dinitrotolene (ppb); 4, 4-DDE (ppb); Acetochlor (ppb); EPTC (ppb); Molinate (ppb); Terbacil (ppb) MTBE (ppb); Total DCPA Degradate (ppb); and Nitrobenzene (ppb) were monitored but not detected.
+2, 4-Dinitrotolene (ppb); 2, 6-Dinitrotolene (ppb); 4, 4-DDE (ppb); Acetochlor (ppb); EPTC (ppb); Molinate (ppb); Terbacil (ppb) MTBE (ppb); Nitrobenzene (ppb)was monitored but not detected.

-Data presented in the above table is from 2003 quarterly monitoring performed at Forest Park in accordance with the Unregulated Contaminants Monitoring Rule of the US Environmental Protection Agency.
+Data presented in the above table is from testing performed during May and October 2002 in accordance with the unregulated Contaminants Monitoring Rule of the US Environmental Protection Agency.